 The swim through these formations was absolutely beautiful!
 The natural path of the labyrinths was a bit up and down and around and under, and at one point through!

-This is the kind of nature experience that makes scuba diving so incredibly amazing.
+This is the kind of natural experience that makes scuba diving so incredibly amazing.

 The Return Swim To Shore Was Luckily Easier

 Our way back to shore was a lot easier, swimming at around 5 meters deep after the natural labyrinth.
-When surfacing after the security stop, the surface swim distance luckily was almost done.
+When surfacing after the security stopped, the surface swim distance, luckily, was almost done.

 Wrap-Up Scuba Diving In Havana